machinelearning2014/deepthoughtai-evo-site/paper.md

 ### 7.3 Scalability of Verification

-For the PROVE tier, the current architecture verifies individual theorems against Mathlib.
+For the MATHS/formal subworkflow, the current architecture verifies individual theorems against Mathlib.
 Scaling to larger proof artifacts (e.g., verifying an entire software system or a full mathematical theory) would require:

 - Hierarchical proof decomposition.
 - Automated lemma discovery (as demonstrated by AlphaProof and LeanDojo-v2).